dtcenter/METplotpy/docs/Users_Guide/index.rst

 Licensed under the Apache License, Version 2.0 (the "License");
 You may not use this file except in compliance with the License.

-You may obtain a copy of the License at
+A copy of the License can be obtained at:

 http://www.apache.org/licenses/LICENSE-2.0